kdeldycke/awesome-iam/README.md

 The first mecanical line of defense against fraud and abuses consist in plain and simple blacklisting.

+* [Bloom Filter](https://en.wikipedia.org/wiki/Bloom_filter) - Perfect for this use-case, as blom filters are designed to quickly check if an element is not in a set.

 ### Hostnames and Subdomains

 * [`hosts`](https://github.com/StevenBlack/hosts) - Consolidates reputable hosts files, and merges them into a unified hosts file with duplicates removed.